BrightChanges/Unit-1/task2.md

 ```

 [HL] Task 3: Create a program that receives a color from the user, validates the input,  and outputs the numbers of the lockers of the color provided.
--Version 1 (still have a problem in showing error message in the end of valid input):
 ```.py

 user_locker_color = (input("Input your locker's color:"))